Paleo Sweet Pistachio Bacon

 Anyways, back to Luckys.
 Our friend warned us we would probably have a wait for a table once we got there, and he was right.
 But the nice thing was that we could buy a coffee at the counter and hang out outside on the patio until our table was ready.
 After about 45 minutes, we were called in.
 I ordered the most amazing dish called Shipwreck, which was just a huge mix of hashbrowns, veggies bacon and eggs.
 I also got a side of the Pecan Bacon to share.
 And that's where this story really begins.

 I don't know that I ever had any type of sweetened, candied, etc bacon before this trip.
 It.
 Was.
 Amazing.
 It was also definitely not paleo.
 The bacon was topped with brown sugar and pecans and I swear, I ate it and saw God.
 Since this trip (which was back in April) I've been dreaming of this bacon nonstop.
 About a month ago, I decided to make a similar albeit more paleo approved version of this recipe using maple sugar.
 I also decided to use pistachios instead of pecans.
 I love pistachios but they are usually pretty pricey so I try not to use them in a ton of dishes.
 Since this recipe only uses a small amount, it was a great chance to use them.

-3 Ingredient Paleo Sweet Pistachio Bacon (Refined Sugar Free)
+3 Ingredient Paleo Candied Bacon (Refined Sugar Free)

 Prep Time: <5 mins

 Cook Time: 20 mins

 Servings: 3-4 (or 1 if you really like bacon!)

 1 package uncured, nitrate free bacon (like Pedersons or Applegate)